U.S. Breast Cancer Statistics

 - For women in the U.S., breast cancer death rates are higher than those for any other cancer, besides lung cancer.

-- Besides skin cancer, breast cancer is the most commonly diagnosed cancer among American women.
-In 2019, it's estimated that about 30% of newly diagnosed cancers in women will be breast cancers.
+- Breast cancer is the most commonly diagnosed cancer among American women.
+In 2021, it's estimated that about 30% of newly diagnosed cancers in women will be breast cancers.

 - A woman’s risk of breast cancer nearly doubles if she has a first-degree relative (mother, sister, daughter) who has been diagnosed with breast cancer.
 Less than 15% of women who get breast cancer have a family member diagnosed with it.